ncdev2015/nextjs-portfolio/README.md

 ### 5. Electronic Educational Game (Web Connected)
 Interactive learning platform with progress tracking and admin dashboard.

+### 6. Educational Whiteboard for STEM
+Interactive whiteboard with graphs, models and simulations for learning math, physics and computer science.

 ## Technologies Used

 - **Framework**: Next.js 15+ (App Router)